July 6, 2020 (c) Judith Allen Shone

 PULL-UP PANTS: My LO wore jeans most often and then I realized it took longer to unbuckle, undo the button, and unzip than to just pull down a pair of pull-up pants.
 But the one thing that annoyed my LO was he kept trying to tie them tight enough to hold his pants up.
 So I removed the ties, cut them down and made belt loops on the waist band for a belt.
 He now wears the pull-ups every day and I rest a wee bit easier that he might get to the bathroom in time to ‘hit the mark.’ ~ jas 🌷

 SEASON CHANGES: I noticed My loved one with Alzheimer’s needed help during temperature changes this fall.
+He began not to be able to associate the feeling of hot or cold with his own body.
 I realized I needed to make suggestions for adding a sweater, using a blanket, even wearing the full set of pj’s, not just a top.
 The temperature when we get dressed may not be the same throughout the day or when we go to bed, and so a ‘check-in’ once in a while will keep a loved one comfortable, regardless of the season.
 Don’t forget to confirm, before they need them, that coats still fit.
 Locate boots, hats and gloves, or shoes for any season. ~ Emily.
 E. therapist and co-caregiver 🌾

 WARM or COLD?
 I learned My Love cannot tell me if he is cold or hot.
 He no longer relates to those words.
 If I ask, he does not connect his cold body with the word ‘cold.’
 So I must be sure to have a sweater nearby and actually put it on him since he no longer realizes he is cold and that a sweater makes him warm.
 A touch of the skin will tell you what they cannot. (read Feeling Warm or Cold?)~ Jas, caregiver 🍓